overturetool/overturetool.github.io/_netmeetings/Net-Meeting-97.md

 #### ViennaTalk

-* added syntax highlighting to VDM Browser.
+* Added syntax highlighting to VDM Browser.
-* added code generation that creates an object of an anonymous class from each module (in addition to scripts and classes).
+* Added code generation that creates an object of an anonymous class from each module (in addition to scripts and classes).
-* performance improvement of auto-generated code (operations).
+* Performance improvement of auto-generated code (operations).

 ##  Release Planning